 All Princo continuous level probes connect to their respective electronic units by means of a 1" NPT threaded hub.
 The "ground" contact is made by the threads themselves.
 The "active" contact is made by the spring-loaded pin which projects from the center of the hub NPT fitting.
+Refer to Figure 1-3, 1-4 and 1-5.
 Probes mount to the storage vessel by means of various sizes of flanges, NPT connectors and TRI-CLAMPTM fittings.
 Refer to Section 2.2 for details.

-For detailed listings and specifications for Princo Continuous Level probes, consult Princo Bulletin L-96-4.
+For detailed listings and specifications for Princo Continuous Level probes, consult Princo Continuous Level Probes Bulletin.